johnsondnz/cisco-asa-policy-tester/README.md

 ## New to Verion 0.8 - 06-04-2018
 - Added `-r` flag for defining custom report name.
 Omitting this flag results in standard `html_report.html` output.
-- A report is now generted per interface in addition to the full HTML report.
+- A report is now generted per interface instead of the full HTML report.
 - Added `full_stats` and `interface_stats` to jinja2_results for overview of results on CLI and HTML reports.

 ## New to Version 0.7 - 29-03-2018